 Several readers inquired about the preservation process for this easy recipe.

-- The peppers and their stems should be fully covered with vinegar.
-Use vinegar with at least 5% acidity.
-Do not dilute the vinegar.
+- Cover with vinegar.
+The peppers and their stems should be fully covered with vinegar.
+Use vinegar with at least 5% acidity, and do not dilute the vinegar solution.
+Vinegar effectively combats botulism, so it's crucial to follow the recipe accurately.

 Here are answers to some of the most frequently asked questions: